kyma-project/website/tools/content-loader/README.md

 npm install
 ```

-To fetch documentation with the default configuratiom, run this command:
+To fetch documentation with the default configuration, run this command:

 ``` bash
 npm start